 In addition, you should never replace toothpaste brushing and flossing with activated charcoal.
 Your teeth need a good brushing technique and proper at-home care between dentist visits.
 As much as you might want to believe that a natural substance like charcoal can replace traditional methods of caring for your teeth, right now there isn’t enough evidence to suggest it can.
 At present, toothpaste has been evaluated and studied, and remains the recommended way to clean your teeth when combined with proper brushing.

 How to Get a Whiter Smile

 Plenty of over-the-counter whitening products are available that have been CDA approved, and you can safely choose one of those products if you want whiter teeth.
 But the best way to get a brighter smile is to visit your dentist.
-We offer CDA approved treatment near you, so you can get your teeth whitening in Russell, at our office
+We offer CDA approved treatment near you, so you can get your teeth whitening in Vancouver, at our office

 Keep in mind that tooth discoloration can happen for a variety of reasons.
 Only your dentist will be able to recommend a treatment that will best address the issue for your personal situation.

 It’s worth nothing that some tooth discoloration does not go away with traditional peroxide whitening, or other whitening regimens.
 And there’s no evidence activated charcoal can treat this kind of discoloration, either.
 Getting your teeth cleaned regularly will help them look their best, but if you’re still dissatisfied with how your teeth appear, treatments like porcelain veneers or laser gum repositioning will change your smile in a pleasing way and may be a good option for you.